rohitashbishnoi91/Audio_Transcription/README.md

 # Audio Transcription and Blog Title Generation System

-A Django-based application that provides audio transcription with speaker diarization and AI-powered blog title generation.
+A Django-based application that provides audio transcription with speaker diarization and template-based blog title generation.

 ## Features